Celia Brayfield

-Celia Brayfield is an English author, academic and cultural commentator.
+Celia Brayfield (born 1945) is an English author, academic and cultural commentator.

 Biography

-Brayfield was born in the north London suburb of Wembley Park and decided to become a novelist around the age of nine.
-She was inspired by the headmaster of the local school.
-She won a place at St Paul's Girls' School in Hammersmith, West London, an academic public school with a literary and political tradition.
-Her father, a dentist, opposed her literary ambitions and refused to allow her to go to university, although she spent a year as a foreign student in France, at the Universitaire de Grenoble, studying French language and literature.
+Brayfield was born in the north London suburb of Wembley Park.
+She won a place at St Paul's Girls' School in Hammersmith, West London, and spent a year as a foreign student in France, at the Universitaire de Grenoble, studying French language and literature.

+She was a journalist for several years and published her first book in 1985.

+In 2023, she is a lecturer at Bath Spa University.
 Between 1988 and 2003 she was a trustee of Gingerbread.
 From 2013 to 2016 she was a trustee of the Friends of Watlington Library.

 She has one daughter and lives in Dorset.

 Career

-Celia Brayfield is best known as a novelist.
-After early success with the international bestseller, Pearls, she focused on contemporary social comedies set in millennial London and its suburbs.
-In 2005, she joined the staff of Brunel University London to set up the creative writing program, becoming a reader in 2006 and an associate reader in 2015.
-She is also a senior lecturer at Bath Spa University and a member of the Higher Education Committee of the National Association of Writers in Education.

 During her first career as a journalist, she specialized in media issues, with columns in the Evening Standard and The Times as well as contributions to many other newspapers and magazines.

 Following her childhood role model, Robert Louis Stevenson, Brayfield decided to begin her writing career as a journalist and joined Nova magazine as a trainee sub-editor.
 She progressed to The Observer as assistant to the women's editor and moved to the Evening Standard.
-She was hired as a media columnist by Simon Jenkins in 1974.
-In 1982 she moved to The Times as a television critic, and continues to contribute frequently to the newspaper's op-ed and books pages.
-The birth of her daughter Chloe in 1980 provided the final spur to Brayfield's ambition to become a novelist.
-Her Fleet Street experience of celebrity culture led to her first book as sole author of Glitter: The Truth About Fame, a non-fiction study commissioned by the legendary feminist editor Carmen Callil at Chatto & Windus.
+She was hired as a media columnist by Simon Jenkins in 1974 and moved to The Times as a television critic in 1982.

+After the birth of her daughter Chloe in 1980, Brayfield decided to write a novel.
+Her Fleet Street experience of celebrity culture led to her first book as sole author of Glitter: The Truth About Fame, a non-fiction study commissioned by feminist editor Carmen Callil at Chatto & Windus.